 Stakeholder dialogue and community

 Our CSR policy is based on structured and active listening and stakeholder dialogue to make sure our activities align with their expectations.
-In addition to this ongoing consultation process, we also run a platform via the Digital Society Forum for reflection and discussion on the impacts of digital technology and partnerships we are forging with think tanks.
 This enables us to identify any social or societal issues as they develop so we can help address them.

 Responsible purchasing within our value chains